-Many of you may know the city of Pella, Iowa, for their gorgeous tulips that bloom every spring and their weekend-long annual Pella Tulip Time Festival.
+Many of you may know the city of Pella, Iowa, for its gorgeous tulips that bloom every spring and its weekend-long annual Pella Tulip Time Festival.
 But Pella is a great place to visit even when tulips are not in bloom.
-We spent a lovely day exploring downtown and learning about Pella history.
+We spent a lovely day exploring downtown and learning about Pella’s history.
 We love this quaint town!

 Where is Pella, IA?

 The city of Pella is located just under an hour east of Des Moines.
 Whether you have young kids who want to play and learn or adults who want to eat, wander, and shop, Pella makes for the perfect day trip.

 We made a stop at Pella on our way home from Honey Creek Resort.
 It was the first super nice day of spring and we were ready to spend some time outside.

 We first stopped for an early lunch at one of our favorite coffee shops, Smokey Row Coffee.
 Then the kids grabbed their scooters to scoot around town.

 Downtown Pella is super cute, filled with brick walkways, bridges, adorable storefronts, and more.
 Even though there was still snow on the ground in some locations, that did not stop us from enjoying the beautiful sun and warmer temperatures.